When canal breached, small Utah town of Garden City called out the volunteers

 The resulting sandbag river took the floodwaters into storm drains and into the lake.
-As of late Friday morning, the plan appeared to be working.
-Earlier, a more desperate backup plan had been considered that may have stretched the sandbags across U.S. 89.
+As of Friday afternoon, the plan appeared to be working.
+Earlier, a more desperate backup plan had been considered to stretch the sandbags across U.S. 89.

 "We continue working on diverting the water and we're also trying to check more of the immediate area for other flooding-related problems," Wahlberg said.